ArnesSI/collectd-python-shower/README.md

 When Table is set to false only a single instance of fields defined will be extracted.
 For example 5 second, 1 minute and 5 minute CPU utilization of a router with a single one-core CPU.

-When Table is set to true you also need to set TypeInstance to a name of the field whose values will be used as a collectd's TypeInstance.
+When Table is set to true you also need to set TypeInstance to names of fields whose values will be used as a collectd's TypeInstance.
 This is useful if you want to extract some counters for each interface on a switch for example.
+If you give more than one field all values will be concatenated into a single TypeInstance.

-#### TypeInstance *Field*
+#### TypeInstance *Field* [*Field*]

-Which field to use for collectd's TypeInstance.
+Which fields to use for collectd's TypeInstance.
 See `Table` above for a detailed explanation.

 #### Types *Field* [*Field*]